agrc/roadkill-mobile/README.md

    - `SERVICE_ACCOUNT_KEY_PROD` / `SERVICE_ACCOUNT_KEY_STAGING`
      - Service account keys for Cloud Run deployment (this account is in the terraform configs for this project and the encoded key is output as `service_account.txt`)
    - `EXPO_USERNAME` / `EXPO_PASSWORD`
-   - Mirror environment variables found in the `.env.*` files in their corresponding repo environments as secrets.
+   - Mirror environment variables found in the `.env.*` files in their corresponding repo environments as secrets for the back end.
+Do the same thing for the front end only the secrets go in Expo EAS.
      - base64 encode the google service file contents (e.g. `base64 -i GoogleService-Info.plist`)
 1. The firebase project is created via terraform, but the apps need to be created manually via the firebase console.
 Follow [these steps](https://docs.expo.io/guides/setup-native-firebase/#android) from the expo docs.
    1. Enable analytics in Firebase